-Further details on the planning of each event, including preferred target audiences, and special deliverables required for alternative fourth events, are described in Section 9.3.
+Further details on the planning of each event, including preferred target audiences and special deliverables required for alternative events, are described in Section 9.3.
 Descriptions of each of the types of documents to be produced for these events are described in Section 9.4.

-9.2.1 Scheduling and Preparing for Events
+9.2.1 Dissemination Plan